On This Page

 Total Size: 275,777 hectares, Park – 225,285 hectares; Protected Areas – 492 hectares

 For 20 years, the Mountain Legacy Project (MLP), based today in the School of Environmental Studies at the University of Victoria, has been using repeat photography to examine, analyze, and understand landscape level change in the Canadian mountain west.
 Mt.
-Robson Provincial Park, with over 3 kilometres of elevation change from the valley of the Fraser River (approx 800 m.) to the summit of Mt.
+Robson Provincial Park, with over 3 kilometres of elevation change from the valley of the Fraser River (approximately 800 m.) to the summit of Mt.
 Robson (3954 m), and four biogeoclimatic zones, represents a series of interconnected complex mountain ecosystems perfect for landscape level analysis.
 This park, with an area of roughly 2,250 km², may appear imperishable, but change is evident.
 Using reference photographs taken in 1911 by Arthur Wheeler, MLP teams went out in the field 100 years later to retake the images from exactly the same locations.
 All of the historic/modern image pairs so far completed can be seen online at explore.mountainlegacy.ca.
 A selected group of image pairs were further segmented into land cover classifications and analyzed for change.
 The results, including some interesting interactive change visualizations, are available at the Visualizing 100 Years of Landscape Change website.
 This work was completed in part through funding provided through the BC Parks Living Lab for Climate Change and Conservation Program.

 Know Before You Go